 Sharma et al (2013) noted that the FDA has recently approved aflibercept for the treatment of CRC.
 These researchers reviewed pre-clinical and clinical data on the use of aflibercept alone and in combination with chemotherapy for the treatment of breast cancer, glioblastoma, NSCLC, ovarian cancer, pancreatic cancer, and renal cell cancer.

-- Used as therapy after first progression of advanced or metastatic disease in combination with irinotecan or with FOLFIRI (fluorouracil, leucovorin, and irinotecan) regimen in patients not previously receiving irinotecan-based regimens; or
+- Used as therapy after first progression of unresectable advanced or metastatic disease in combination with irinotecan or with FOLFIRI (fluorouracil, leucovorin, and irinotecan) regimen for disease not previously receiving irinotecan-based regimens; or

-- Therapy for patients with unresectable metachronous metastases and previous adjuvant FOLFOX (fluorouracil, leucovorin, and oxaliplatin) within the past 12 months in combination with irinotecan or FOLFIRI (fluorouracil, leucovorin, and irinotecan) regimen.
+- Therapy for persons with unresectable metachronous metastases and previous adjuvant FOLFOX (fluorouracil, leucovorin, and oxaliplatin) or CapeOX (capecitabine and oxaliplatin) within the past 12 months in combination with irinotecan or FOLFIRI (fluorouracil, leucovorin, and irinotecan) regimen.